idekCTF 2022: NMPZ (OSINT)

 Here is a table of the provided example flag (idek{TEST_flAg}), and how the flag construction works:

-We’re given… 17 different screenshots of locations on Google Street View.
+We’re given...
+17 different screenshots of locations on Google Street View.
 Currently, our goal is to find the country of origin for each and every single one of these screenshots, and to combine each letter together to form the flag (as per the README).
-Here’s a quick preview of all of them:
+Let’s get to work.

 1.png